 - Each participant type plays a different role in the delivery or receipt of benefits and services.
 The ten participant types include persons, prospect persons, employers, prospect employers, product providers, service suppliers, utilities, information providers (includes educational institutes), representatives, and external parties. - Participant registration places an individual or body in a specific role and defines the individual's or body's participant type. - There is a set of common information that can be maintained for all participant types.
 This set includes information such as addresses and bank accounts. - Additional information can be maintained only for some participant types.
-This includes information such as relationships for persons and prospect persons, related companies for employers and prospect employers, and office members for external parties. - Certain information for person and prospect person participant types is maintained as evidence, which means it can be shared to and from cases, used in eligibility and entitlement and retained for historical purposes.
-Organizations can also define additional information for person and prospect person participants. - Information for persons and prospect person participant types can be merged.
-Merging information copies selected details from a duplicate person or prospect record to another person record. - The presentation and management of participant information can be controlled by configuration settings within the Cúram Administration application.
+This includes information such as foreign residencies for persons and prospect persons, related companies for employers and prospect employers, and office members for external parties. - Information for persons and prospect person participant types can be merged.
+Merging information copies selected details from a duplicate person or prospect record to another person record.

-10.2 Additional Information
+9.2 Additional Information